amazingrv/react-starter/README.md

 Currently support config out-of-box:

 - exposed configuration for full customization
 - browserlist support with postcss for autoprefixer
 - babel-preset-env, Core-JS 3 Polyfills and other most used plugins
 - styled-components and its babel-plugin preconfigured
-  - webpack loaders for eslint, font and images etc.
+- webpack loaders for eslint, font and images etc
 - friendly erros with formatted webpack output via plugins
 - lodash, momentjs and bulma added for fun

 ## Building and running on localhost